sloansparger/bear/README.md

 ## `bear untagged [SEARCH]`

-Select the Untagged sidebar item.
+Fetch all notes in the Untagged sidebar item.

 ```
 USAGE